maryjohnben/mary-portfolio/README.md

    - [Github](https://github.com/maryjohnben)
    - [LinkedIn](http://linkedin.com/in/mary-benjamin)

-HTML/CSS version available
-Currently working on full stack JavaScript based application.
-Updates will be added soon.
+HTML/CSS version is ready to be viewed [here] Currently working on full stack JavaScript based application.
+Updates will be added shortly.